nimbusproject/packer-templates/Debian-6.0.7-amd64/README.md

 Squeeze repository, and run apt-get dist-upgrade with the options required for a fully non interactive upgrade.

-Finally, the script ../common/vmdk-to-raw.sh is used to:
+Finally, the scripts ../common/vmdk-to-raw.sh and ../common/vmdk-to-xen-raw.sh are used to convert the packer-disk1.vmdk VMDK file to KVM and Xen images, respectively.
+They do so by:

-* convert the packer-disk1.vmdk file from VMDK to raw format
+* converting the packer-disk1.vmdk file from VMDK to raw format
-* strip the MBR from it, resulting in a file containing only the root partition
+* only for vmdk-to-xen-raw.sh: removing the MBR from it, resulting in a file containing only the root partition
-* compress the resulting image
+* compressing the resulting image using gzip

 qemu-img is required to run this script.